 Overview

-The Long-Term Care concentration is designed to address the needs of the growing elderly population who need access to long-term care services.
-The concentration provides the skills needed to lead and manage long-term care facilities and community-based services.
+The Long-Term Care concentration is designed to address the needs of the growing older population who need access to long-term care services (LTSS).
+The concentration provides the skills needed to lead and manage long-term care facilities, community-based services, and health care organizations working with our Kupuna.

-Long-Term Care may be suitable for those interested in future careers in nursing, medicine, research and biomedical related fields.
+The Long-Term Care concentration may be suitable for those interested in future careers in long-term care, nursing, medicine, health-related non-profits, and research and biomedical related fields.
 The concentration prepares students for professional schools such as medical school, physician assistant school, nursing school and graduate public health programs.
-Conferral of a Bachelor of Arts degree in Public Administration with a concentration in Long-Term Care does not result in professional licensure.
+Conferral of a Bachelor of Arts degree in Public Administration with a concentration in Long-Term Care does not result in professional NHA licensure.

 Internships / Practicums